contently/todo/README.md

 # Technical Assessment - Ruby on Rails

+## Implementation Summary

+There have been no major changes to the application is set up.
+Follow the steps in the 'Setup application' below.
+In order to begin using the application you need to create an account.
+Once you have created an account you will be redirect to create your first list.
+After you create a list you will see your dashboard which shows you all your task lists as well as the application audit of the various changes that have occured.
+In order to create a task, enter a list and click the new task button.
+Give the task a name and click save.
+In order to mark a task complete and trigger a task audit event, go to your list and click show.
+In order to filter your tasks by complete and in complete, go to your list and click the view complete or view incomplete button.
+In order to see an events history, go to a list and click view task.

+In full disclosure, this is my first time using the React library.
+My traditional stack is Rails and Vue.
+There are definitely some conceptual differences between the two which some getting used to.
+This being said, it was a pleasure learning a new library and I look forward to continuing to using React.
+Thank you for taking the time to review my code, I hope it is a good read.
+Cheers!

 ## Summary

 The purpose of this short assessment is to gain some initial insight in to your